Wondering what to wear to the Bahamas? We’ve got some must have essentials for you to add to your packing list!

 Learn our hacks with packing cubes in this video!

 We also put together a five-part YouTube series showing the different methods to use packing cubes for travel.
 If you use this specific packing strategy, packing cubes can also compress your belongings.
 This is the secret to traveling carry-on only!

 What are your tips on what to wear in the Bahamas?
 Share below!

 For more North America packing tips, please read:

 - What to Pack for the Bahamas

 Suggested travel resources:

 LIKED THIS POST?
 PIN THIS PIC TO SAVE IT!

-I hope you liked this post on what to wear in the Bahamas.
+We hope you liked this post on what to wear in the Bahamas.
 Share it with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Author Bio: Rachel Campbell is a professional travel writer who has been slowly exploring the globe since 2013.
 Though her heart belongs to Florida and the Caribbean, she can still be found making snow angels in the cold white north from time to time.
 For more, follow The Florida Living Magazine along with her adventures on Facebook.